How Home Insurance Deductibles Work

-Put simply: deductibles are what you are expected to pay out of your own pocket, before the insurance steps in to pay for damages.
-Knowing about hidden deductibles in your policy will save you a lot of time, money, and frustration if anything happens to your home.
-But it’s not always clear-cut.
-Should you always file claim?
-How much should your deductible be?
-Are deductibles different for different types of damage?
-Let’s take a look at how deductibles work to better prepare you for choosing the best homeowners insurance policy.
+Deductibles are what you are expected to pay out of your own pocket, before the insurance steps in to pay for damages.
+Knowing about hidden deductibles in your policy will save you a lot of time, money, and frustration if anything bad happens to your home.

 Types of Deductibles